Get the facts here of what to expect.

-During your debt counselling session, a counselor will go over your current financial circumstances.
-To get a clear understanding yourdebt counsellor will ask questions like these below:
+During your debt counselling session, a counsellor will go over your current financial circumstances.
+To get a clear understanding your debt counsellor will ask questions like these below:

 After covering income and expenses, the debt counsellor will review your credit report and will discuss the options available to you based on your income, expenses and the amount of debt that you have.
 The discussion will be extended to how much you are able to pay every month towards your debt.
 That is a single amount that pays all your debt every month after taking into consideration your household budget.

-As part of the debt counselling session, you are expected to have with you the following.
+As part of the debt counselling process, you are expected to have with you the following.
 However, if you don't have any of the items listed below do not be dismayed.

 You can expect your debt counsellor to do the following as part of the debt counselling process:

-In addition to that we have debt counsellors that are registered and certified by the National Credit Regulator (NCR), so you can be rest assured that our debt counselling process is professional and of highest quality.
+In addition to that, we have debt counsellors that are registered and certified by the National Credit Regulator (NCR), so you are assured that our debt counselling process is professional and of the highest quality.